anu-phylogenomics/anu-phylogenomics.github.io/_posts/news/2021-01-04-nhan-trong-ly-join.md

   - news
 ---

 Welcome [Nhan Trong Ly](/people/ly)!
-Nhan just joined our group a PhD student.
+Nhan just joined our group as a PhD student.
 He will work on developing new effective methods for phylogenetic inference to deal with challenges from big biological data sets.